This is our review of the HSBC Premier Mastercard credit card.

 Don’t start building up a points pot for retirement because you will be in for a nasty surprise.

 What are HSBC Premier credit card points worth?

 We wrote a full article on what HSBC Premier credit card points are worth, which you can read here.

 Airline miles are the most valuable option, well ahead of shopping vouchers or cases of wine.
 Those are your only options.

 At 1 HSBC point per £1 spent, worth 0.5 airline miles, you are getting roughly 0.5% back on UK spending and 1% back on overseas spending.

 Is this the best way of earning Avios from a Visa or Mastercard?

 In February 2022, Barclaycard launched two Avios earning credit cards with big sign-up bonuses.
 The free card earns 1 Avios per £1 (apply here) which is twice as much as the free HSBC Premier credit card.
 The paid card earns 1.5 Avios per £1 (apply here).

 How does this compare to a cashback credit card?

-For an average spender, the HSBC Premier Mastercard offers twice the value.
+For an average spender, the HSBC Premier Mastercard offers at least twice the value.
 If you believe that you can get 1p or more from your Avios points then HSBC points are worth 0.5p each, so a 0.5% return on your spending.
 The ability to transfer to other airlines and two hotel schemes as a back-up adds extra value.